shazChaudhry/vagrant/terraform/WebAppWithRDS/README.md

 This repository uses AWS provided modules from [Terraform Module Registry](https://registry.terraform.io/)

 ### Assumption
-- It is assumed you are already familier with the [referenced](Reference) tutorial
+- It is assumed you are already familier with the tutorial mentioned in the reference section below
 - You have Terraform >= v0.10.7
 - AWS credentials are available at: "~/.aws/credentials"
 ```